isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-best-trimmer-line.markdown

 If you own an extensive lawn, the Cyclone CY155S3 commercial trimmer line is the model of choice.
 Whats more, its string is 315 feet which is just what you need to trim grass in expansive areas for prolonged periods.

-This Cyclone model is an excellent choice if you are looking to do some fine trimming as fast as possible.
-This trimmer line is proprietary grade measuring at 0.155 inches diameter, making it ideal for cutting through dense weed with no visible damage.
+This Cyclone model is an excellent choice if you are looking to do some fine trimming as fast as possible.Â This trimmer line is proprietary grade measuring at 0.155 inches diameter, making it ideal for cutting through dense weed with no visible damage.
 The Cyclone CY155S3 Commercial Trimmer Line is ideal for use with high-wheel trimmers.
 It is compatible with trimmers measuring 0.065-inch in diameter.
 This commercial trimmer line is the ideal walk-behind tool if you are looking for something strong to fit your gasoline powered hand trimmer.
 The Cyclone line is designed for tough materials and it may not be worth the extra cost if you are dealing with light to medium duty tasks.
 Check
 [tillers for new ground](https://pestpolicy.com/best-tiller-for-breaking-new-ground/)